Phase Diagram and dynamical phases of self organization of a Bose-Einstein condensate in a transversely pumped red-detuned cavity: Phase diagram

 \begin{description} \item[Normal phase] In this phase, there is a stable fixed point at $\lambda=0$ and no other fixed points.
 Therefore for $\lambda=0$, the cavity is empty and the atomic state corresponds to a BEC with density wave order only in the pump direction. \item[Stable superradiant phase] There is one pair of stable fixed points at $\lambda=\pm|\lambda|\neq 0$, and no other stable fixed points (due to the symmetry $\lambda\rightarrow-\lambda$, fixed points at non-zero $\lambda$ always appear in pairs).
 Specifically, the fixed point at $\lambda=0$ is unstable.
 Therefore, when quenched into this phase from the normal phase, the system should become superradiant and converge towards a density-wave ordered superradiant steady state. \item[Bistable Superradiant phase] There are stable fixed points both at $\lambda=0$ and at $\lambda\neq 0$, as well as an additional pair of unstable fixed points.
 As one moves through this phase, the unstable fixed point(s) connect between the stable fixed points such that there is no true discontinuity of fixed point positions.
 The state is classically bistable (see later for discussion beyond the classical limit).
 As such, which steady state is found depends on initial conditions. \item[Dynamical Superradiant phase] There is one fixed point at $\lambda=0$ and one pair at $\lambda\neq 0$, but none of them are stable.
-Therefore, within the classical approximation, the system in this phase must remain dynamical and can never converge to a steady state. \item[Normal+ phase] As in the bistable phase, there are two fixed points pairs at $\lambda|\neq 0$, however now the only stable fixed point is at $\lambda=0$.
-This can be seen as the overlap of the bistable and dynamical phase, where the superradiant phase has already become unstable but the normal phase remains.
-The steady state behavior is the same as for the normal phase. \end{description} The complete phase diagram is shown in Fig.~\ref{fig:full_diagram}.
+Therefore, within the classical approximation, the system in this phase must remain dynamical and can never converge to a steady state. \item[Normal+ phase] As in the bistable phase, there are two fixed points pairs at $\lambda|\neq 0$, however now the only stable fixed point is at $\lambda=0$. \resp{}{As such, the steady state behavior in this phase is the same as for the normal phase, however the dynamics can be different.} \resp{This}{This phase} can be seen as the overlap of the bistable and dynamical phase, where the superradiant phase has already become unstable but the normal phase remains. \resp{The steady state behavior is the same as for the normal phase.}{} \end{description} The complete phase diagram is shown in Fig.~\ref{fig:full_diagram}.
 In addition to the phases classified above, the tricritical points, where first order transitions become second order, and the stable atomic superposition (SAS) phase (discussed in Sec.~\ref{sec:SAS}) are marked.
 The remainder of this section summarizes the key features of this phase diagram, with more detailed discussions of the underlying physics of each different phase provided in subsequent sections.

 \paragraph{Bistability.} Between the stable superradiant (SR) and the normal phase, we find a region of bistability of normal and SR phases.
 The bistable region vanishes, and the transition becomes second-order above the tricritical point marked by a star in Fig.~\ref{fig:full_diagram}.
 The appearance of the bistable region is a direct consequence of including higher momentum states in the model.